First-order asymptotics for the structure of the inhomogeneous random graph: Introduction

 In this paper we focus on the inhomogeneous random graph (IRG).
-In this model, there are $n$ vertices $V=[n]:=\{1,\ldots, n\}$, and each vertex $i$ is assigned a uniform weight $W_i\sim\text{Unif}(0,1)$.
+In this model, there are $n$ vertices $V=[n]:=\{1,\ldots, n\}$, and each vertex $i$ is assigned a uniform independent weight $W_i\sim\text{Unif}(0,1)$.
 The connectivity structure is described by a symmetric, positive function $k:[0,1]^2\to[0,1]$, known as the \textit{kernel} and a sequence of scaling parameters $(\lambda_i)_{i=1}^n$.
 Any two vertices $i\neq j\in[n]$ are then connected with probability $k(W_i,W_j)/\lambda_n$.
-The resulting structure is rather complicated in general and depends crucially on the precise form of $k$, see \cite{bollobas2007phase}.
+Note that usually in the literature the connection probability are defined as $\min \{k(W_i,W_j)/\lambda_n, 1\}$.
+In our setting $k$ is a bounded function, so without loss of generality we assume that $k(W_i,W_j)/\lambda_n$ is less than one.
+The resulting topological structure is rather complicated in general and depends crucially on the precise form of $k$, see for example \cite{bollobas2007phase}.
 Moreover, when $\lambda_n \equiv 1$, the typical resulting graph is dense.
 On the other hand, if $\lambda_n\to\infty$, then the edge density depends on the precise growth rate of $\lambda_n$, for example when $\lambda_n = O(n)$, the resulting typical graph has $O(n)$ edges.
 We investigate the structural properties of the IRG as the number of vertices $n$ grows.
-Instead of focusing on a specific graph property as is often done \cite{devroye2014connectivity,mckinley2019superlogarithmic,shang2013large}, we derive general asymptotic formulas for a rather large class of graph properties in terms of the corresponding asymptotics for the ER random graph.
-Roughly speaking, we focus only on those graph properties that are determined by the local structure of the graph.
-For example, the chromatic number and the $\gamma$-quasi clique satisfy our assumptions, but the average distance does not.
-In particular, we will apply our method to prove that the asymptotic behavior of the chromatic number $\chi$ and the $\gamma$-quasi clique for an inhomogeneous random graph is the same of an Erd\H{o}s-R\'enyi random graph.
-For the precise definition of these graph properties, see sections \ref{sec:chromatic} and \ref{sec:quasi-clique}.
-In the following theorems we assume that $(\inhomogeneous{n})_{n=1}^{\infty}$ is a sequence of inhomogeneous random graphs with kernel $k_n = k/\lambda_n$ and there exists $(m,m)\in[0,1]^2$ such that $k(x,y)\leq k(m,m)$ for all $x,y\in[0,1]$.
-Further assume that $k$ is continuous \textit{at} $(m,m)$ and set $p^{\text{max}}_n := k(m,m)/\lambda_n$.
+Instead of focusing on a specific graph property as is often done \cite{devroye2014connectivity,mckinley2019superlogarithmic,shang2013large}, we derive general asymptotic formulas for a class of graph properties in terms of the corresponding asymptotics for the ER random graph.